ibm-cloud-docs/cephaas/preinstallation_checklist.md

 Before you place the order, you must prepare your data center site to meet the following site and environmental requirements:
 *  The data center can accommodate all the 42U racks in a pod.
 For example, a small pod contains one 42U rack and a medium pod might contain two or four 42U racks.
 *  The floor of the data center is able to withstand the weight of the racks and other equipment.
-For more information about rack dimensions and weight, see [Site access requirements].
+For more information about rack dimensions and weight, see [Site access requirements](/docs/cephaas?topic=cephaas-site-access-requirements).
 *  Ensure heating, ventilation, and air conditioning (HVAC) setup for front-to-back airflow and humidity control is ready.
-For more information, see [Environmental requirements].
+For more information, see [Environmental requirements](/docs/cephaas?topic=cephaas-environmental-requirements).
 *  The data center site meets the power source requirements for rack connector and load requirements.
-For more information, see [Power requirements].
+For more information, see [Power requirements](/docs/cephaas?topic=cephaas-power-requirements).
 *  The data center is in a secured location with restricted access.
-For more information, see [Site readiness].
+For more information, see [Site readiness](/docs/cephaas?topic=cephaas-site-readiness).

 The following data center site requirements must be met before the pod is delivered to your data center:
 *  Ensure that the IBM site reliability engineering (SRE) operations team has the security and access approval to operationally manage the pod infrastructure.